oschulz/AutoPkg.jl/README.md

 end
 ```

-`autopkg` creates and activates a temporary project environment, adds all
+`autopkg` creates and activates a temporary project environment (except in
+Google Colab notebooks, which run isolated anyway), adds all packages referred
-packages referred to in the code block (whether conditional or not) and then
+to in the code block (whether conditional or not) and then executes the code
-executes the code block.
+block.

 ## Documentation